Contents

 • Omnichannel support including phone

 Pricing: Free plan available.
-Paid plans start at $15/agent/month.
+Paid plans from $15/agent/month.

-Where Freshdesk falls short for eCommerce: Marketplace integrations are basic compared to eCommerce-specific platforms.
-The AI automation capabilities on lower-tier plans are limited, and setting up eCommerce workflows (like pulling order data into tickets automatically) typically requires third-party connectors or custom development.
-For sellers managing high volumes across multiple marketplaces, the lack of native order context becomes a significant limitation.
+Where Freshdesk falls short for eCommerce: Marketplace integrations are basic compared to eCommerce-specific tools.
+AI capabilities on lower-tier plans are limited.
+Setting up proper eCommerce workflows (pulling order data into tickets automatically, for instance) typically needs third-party connectors or custom development.
+Manageable at low volume.
+Painful at high volume across multiple marketplaces.

 4. Gorgias